jacksleight/statamic-raster/README.md

 ### Caching

-The following options can be set with the main tag.
+The following caching options can be set with the main tag or by chaining methods on to the object.
 Cache options cannot be passed as URL parameters.
+You can globally disable caching by setting the `RASTER_CACHE` env var to `false`.
+By default the `file` cache store is used to cache rendered images, you can change this by setting the `RASTER_CACHE_STORE` env var.

 * **cache (bool, false)**
   Enable caching of image generation.